 Proxy Setup: Proxy Settings in Windows, macOS, Android, and iOS

-Whether you're on a PC, smartphone, or tablet, proxy servers can conceal your IP address, allowing you to surf the Web anonymously and access otherwise geo-blocked content.
-However, in order to make the most of a proxy server, you'll need to manually set it up on your operating system.
+Proxy servers can hide your IP address and allow you to surf anonymously or access otherwise geo-blocked content on a PC, smartphone, or tablet.
+To make the most of a proxy server, you'll need to manually set it up on your operating system.
 Below, we'll show you just how to do this with screenshots.

 Windows: Configure a Proxy Server

 To configure a proxy server in Windows 11:

 1. Open Settings, go to Network & internet, and click on Proxy.

 In Windows 11, proxy options are accessible through the Settings menu.

 2. Click on the Setup button under Manual proxy setup.

 3. Under Use a proxy server, set the toggle to On and input the proxy IP from the server you'd like to connect to in the Proxy IP Address field, as well as the accompanying port number.
 Below, you can specify which addresses should be exempted from the proxy connection, or prevent local addresses from using it.